I’m Rebecca Romney, the Rare Book Expert on Pawn Stars and Manager at the Las Vegas Gallery of Bauman Rare Books.

 My rare books blog is named after Aldus Manutius, the 15th century Venetian printer who supervised the creation of the Italic fount and the octavo format (the format in which most of our books today are published).

 Aldus played a major role in the popularization of classics.
 He printed many of the great Greek authors for the first time, and his octavo format made these books more accessible to a wider public.

 Aldus himself was a scholar who befriended the best editors and professors of the day to create these works.
 His printing press was the hub for scholars, humanists, and anyone dedicated to literature.
 Aldus is my hero.
 And my crush.
 (Though my husband has excellent qualities, as well!)

 Aldus’s printer’s device is the famed anchor and dolphin, the allegorical figure for the ancient saying Festina Lente.

 Sir Thomas Browne translates festina lente as “Celerity contempered with cunctation.”
 Since that’s an abomination of alliteration, let’s just translate it as “make haste slowly.”
 In other words, work really fast, but be thorough and deliberate with your work.
 Aldus knew the importance of getting out as many works as possible, but he refused to sacrifice quality.

-My blog is Aldine because I hope it will make the classics more accessible.
+My blog is Aldine because I hope it will make the classics, and rare books, more accessible.
 I hope it can be a hub for book lovers.
 And I hope that my random thoughts on books show a bit of quality, here and there.